andreaabellera/andreaabellera.github.io/README.md

 - [FAQ](#FAQ)

 ## Purpose
 This README will teach you how to host your resume online through Github Pages.
 Andrew Etter suggests in his book, Modern Technical Writing, that documentation must be built and hosted in a website, not distributed as PDFs.
-Furthermore, I compiled the following benefits for hosting your resume online points based on Etter's principles.
+Furthermore, the following shows the benefits of hosting your resume online based on Etter's principles.

 ### Why host a resume in Github Pages?
 - Etter states that "even the best documentation, like software, eventually goes out of date."
-Integrating Git allows effective version control so that and eliminates the need of keeping multiple .pdf versions in a hard drive that take up space and is hectic to overwrite.
+Integrating Git allows effective version control so that and eliminates the need of keeping multiple .pdf versions in a hard drive that take up space.
 - You avail easy and convenient site updates facilitated by Github pages.
 Etter says that using static site generators "gives you the power to fix inaccuracies almost instantly and keep your content in sync."
-- Your site can be used as a quick reference for employers and they will not need to download a file to view your profile and qualifications.
-If you not have your resume in file with when the perfect opportunity comes by, this is easily remedied by sending your prospective employer or coworker your online resume link.
+- Your site can be used as a quick reference for employers and they will not need to download a file to view your qualifications.
+If you do not have your resume in file when the perfect opportunity comes by, this is easily remedied by sending your prospective employer or coworker your online resume link.
-- Display your technical writing prowess!
+- Avail yourself the chance to display your technical writing prowess!

 ## Prerequisites
 Before proceeding to the [Instructions](#Instructions) section to host your resume, you are required to possess or prepare the following items: